When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 What to consider when buying a dive watch

-Buying a dive watch isn’t just about picking the one that looks coolest (though, let’s be honest, that helps).
-It’s about balancing performance, durability, and everyday wearability to find the perfect fit for your wrist and lifestyle.
+Buying a dive watch isn’t just about picking the one that looks the coolest (though, let’s be honest, that definitely helps).
+It’s about balancing performance, durability, and everyday wearability to find the right fit for your wrist and lifestyle.

-First, consider water resistance – anything rated to 660ft (200m) or more is solid for recreational diving, but 1,000ft (300m)+ gives extra peace of mind.
-A screw-down crown is essential for keeping water out, and if you’re planning serious (saturation diving) underwater adventures, a helium escape valve might be worth considering.
+Start with water resistance.
+A rating of 200m (660ft) is plenty for recreational diving, but 300m (1,000ft) or more adds extra reassurance.
+A screw-down crown is a must for keeping water out, and if you’re planning serious saturation dives, a helium escape valve could be worth considering.

-Finally, think about comfort and versatility.
-A chunky 45mm beast might look epic but can feel like a brick on smaller wrists.
-And if you want something that transitions from ocean to office, go for a more refined design.
+Finally, think about size and comfort.
+A chunky 45mm diver might look the part, but can feel overwhelming on smaller wrists.
+If you want something that transitions smoothly from ocean to office, a slimmer, more refined design might be the smarter pick.

 Liked this?
-Now check out out guides to the best field watches and the best affordable watches
+Now check out our guides to the best field watches and the best affordable watches

 Profile image of Spencer Hart Spencer Hart Buying Guide Editor